botanicus/data.blog/posts/2019-06-17-hello-world/post.md

 Eventually with the help of my therapist and spiritual guide, Maricela, I was able to overcome these issues and many more.

 By getting to know the ups and downs of life, I learnt to appreciate and enjoy the human condition, as difficult and heavy it can be at times.
-I learnt _not to judge_ and _not to assume_, but rather take everyone as they are.
+I learnt _not to judge_ and _not to assume_, but rather take everyone as they are, as unique human beings.

-I learnt that my place in life is to be helping people, putting my life experience into a good use by _listening_, _being present_ and _sharing_.
+I learnt that my place in life is to be helping people, putting my life experience into a good use by _listening_, _being present_, _accompany_ and _sharing_.

 This blog is a small part of the puzzle in my efforts to do just that.